-Home » Estate Planning Attorneys » Living Wills
+Home » Estate Planning Attorney in Houston » Living Wills

 Texas law allows any mentally competent adult, by signing a legal document known as a Directive to Physicians and Family or Surrogates, to provide advance instructions to his or her physician to withhold or withdraw artificial life-sustaining medical procedures in the event that the patient is diagnosed with a terminal or irreversible medical condition that is incurable, as well as their wishes on pain management and organ donation.
 This type of legal document is commonly referred to as a “living will”.